zhenyiteo/unmc-group-s-codebase/README.md

 \
 ReactJS is used for frontend \
 \
-NodeJS (AWS Lambda) is used for frontend \
+NodeJS (AWS Lambda) is used for backend \
 \
-DynamoDB is used for database \
+AWS DynamoDB is used for database \
 \
 We uses APIs are from AWS API gateway that trigger AWS Lambda  \
 \
 AWS Credential for this project is private provided by our industry client therefore backend code Lambda function are stored in AWS cloud  \
 \
-AWS Services that we use for this project : AWS QLDB,S3 Bucket,AWS Lambda,API Gateway,IAM,DynamoDB \
+AWS Services that we use for this project : AWS QLDB, S3 Bucket, AWS Lambda, API Gateway, IAM, DynamoDB \
 \
 AWS Regions: us-east-1 N.Virginia \
 \